mui/material-ui/docs/pages/blog/2023-mui-values.md

 Putting community first means also that we consciously forge connections.
 We recognize that deeper mutual understanding fuels collective progress.
 By investing in relationships, we enhance collaboration, foster productive teamwork, and create a work environment that's as enjoyable as it is efficient.

+### Avoid bureaucracy

-**Avoid bureaucracy** is all about staying lean, open, and people-first.
+Avoid bureaucracy is all about staying lean, open, and people-first.
 One of the core beliefs we hold at MUI is that people are the best experts on when, where, and how they will do their best work.

 We actively champion this principle by fostering an environment of unparalleled flexibility and autonomy, which serves as a bedrock for sustained excellence.